vectordotdev/timber-ruby/README.md

 It’s simple, quick, managed, and has absolutely no risk of code debt or lock-in.
 It’s just good ol’ logging.

-Timber’s philosophy is that application insight should be complete, open, and owned by you.
+Timber’s philosophy is that application insight should be open and owned by you.
 And there is no better vehicle than logging:

 1. It’s a shared practice that has been around since the dawn of computers.